stephenbeese/Video-Game-Sales-Analysis/README.md

 <p align="right"><a href="#video-game-sales-analysis">Back to Top</a></p>

 ## Project Plan
-* Outline the high-level steps taken for the analysis.
-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
-* Why did you choose the research methodologies you used?

 This project follows an **agile, sprint-based approach**, breaking the work into small, focused iterations to ensure quality, flexibility, and timely delivery.
 Early sprints concentrated on preparing and validating the dataset so that later sprints can focus on deeper analysis, hypothesis testing, and presenting insights effectively.
 The final deliverables include a fully cleaned and engineered dataset, validated analytical findings, and an interactive **Tableau dashboard**.